DrGrieggs/Circle/README.md

 The first input is an integer representing the diameter of the circle.
 The second input is a character that will be used as the "fill" for the circle.

 Note that monospace terminal fonts are taller than they are long, so you should account for this in your output.
+Specifically, 1 "unit" of diameter is 2 characters long, and one character tall.

 Examples, using "*" as the character input, and the number above the circle as the diameter:
 ```